Ministries & Groups

 Anyone interested in arranging the church flowers would be very welcome.
 No experience is required as everyone works to their own abilities.

-Each Wednesday morning, at 9:00 am, or after Mass when this is celebrated, a small but dedicated team descend upon the church and Sacristy and proceed to maintain the sparkle of the whole place.
+Each Wednesday morning, at 9:00 am, or after Mass or Eucharistic Service when this is celebrated, a small but dedicated team descend upon the church and Sacristy and proceed to maintain the sparkle of the whole place.